-Syntax CHKDSK [drive:][[path]filename] [/F] [/V] [/R] [/L[:size]] Key [drive:] The drive to check. filename File(s) to check for fragmentation (FAT only). /F Automatically Fix file system errors on the disk. /X Fix file system errors on the disk, (Win2003 and above) dismounts the volume first, closing all open file handles. /R Scan for and attempt Recovery of bad sectors. /V Display the full path and name of every file on the disk. /L:size NTFS only: change the log file size to the specified number of kilobytes.
+Syntax CHKDSK [drive:][[path]filename] [/F] [/V] [/R] [/L[:size]] Key [drive:] The drive to check.
+Drive letter followed by a colon, mount point or volume name. filename File(s) to check for fragmentation (FAT only). /F Automatically Fix file system errors on the disk. /X Fix file system errors on the disk, Implies /F dismounts the volume first, closing all open file handles. /R Scan for and attempt Recovery of bad sectors. /B NTFS only: Re-evaluate bad clusters on the volume.
+Implies /R ** Windows10+ /V Display the full path and name of every file on the disk. /L:size NTFS only: change the log file size to the specified number of kilobytes.

 CHKDSK C: /F

 Fixing Errors /F

 If the drive is the boot partition, you will be prompted to run the check during the next boot

 If you specify the /f switch, chkdsk will show an error if open files are found on the disk.

 Chkdsk /f will lock the volume, making data unavailable until chkdsk is finished.

 If you use chkdsk /f on a disk with a very large number of files (millions), chkdsk can take a long time to complete.